 - Change your expectations!
-Remember that it’s just kids and that chatting, playing around, wandering away for a bit and not always being perfect is part of being human and especially a human child.
-If your expectations are not realistic you are going to get upset.
+Remember that it’s just kids and that chatting, playing around, wandering away for bit and not always being perfect is part of being human and especially a human child.
+If your expectations are not realistic you are going to get upset…

-Most adults forgot how it was to be kids and they therefore expect kids to listen and participate and do what they are told to do all the time.
-But kids are kids; they play and laugh, explore and test boundaries, express their emotions and needs whenever they feel like.
-Things that we adults should learn to do more!
+Most adults forgot how it was to be kids and they therefore expect kids to listen and participate and do what they are told to all the time… but kids are kids; they play and laugh and explore and test boundaries and express their emotions and their needs whenever they feel like – Things that we adult should learn to do more!

 - Never stick to your plan!
 If everything went exactly according to your plan it means that something went terribly wrong in your class!
 You probably looked more at your plan than at the kids.
-Go with the flow, be flexible and inventive, be willing to recreate the class at any moment according to the children’s needs.
+Go with the flow; be flexible and inventive, and willing to recreate the class at any moment according to the children needs.

 - Don’t worry too much about yoga!
 It is OK to do other things in between.
-Dancing, drama, acrobatics, juggling, clowning, even soccer.
-Anything can be yoga by inserting a few yoga poses here and there, and with the right attitude!
+Dancing, drama, acrobatics, juggling, clowning, even soccer… anything can be yoga by inserting a few yoga poses there and with the right attitude!

 - Don’t insist on anything!
-Move to another pose or game if the kids lose interest or if they don’t quite get it.
-It’s always next next next.
-Don’t stop even for a second!
+Move to another pose or game if the kids lose interest or if they don’t quiet get it… it’s always next next next – Don’t stop even for a second!

 - Never fight with a kid!
-Go with what they want.
-Need and want are the same thing when you meet the kids for just a couple of hours every week.
+Go with what they want… need and want is the same thing when you meet the kids just for a couple of hours every week.
 Parenting and teaching are very different and in the short span of time you spend with the kids you can only teach by personal example.
 Going against the grain just wastes precious time of your class and ruins the atmosphere.

-Fighting, shouting and getting angry is definitely not yoga, adapting and adjusting is.
+Fighting, shouting and getting angry is definitely not yoga – but adapting and adjusting is!

 - Bond with each kid in a personal way!
 Come to class 15 minutes before and stay after.
 Listen to their stories and get to know them.
-Make them your friends.
-It is your best bet for leading a successful and fun class and a much more pleasant and useful way to do so, rather than reprimanding to create a relationship of trust between you.
+Make them your friends – It is your best bet for leading a successful and fun class and a much more pleasant and useful way than reprimanding to create a relationship of trust between you.